IARCbioinfo/ssvht/README.md

 ## STEP 3: Train and Predict Somatic SVs with the random forest models.

-The directory ***rcode*** provide the RScripts for training, evaluation and classification of the random forest models for each caller.
-The input are the matrices generated on STEP 2.
+The directory ***rcode*** provide the R scripts for training and evaluation of the random forest models for each caller.
+The inputs are the matrices generated on STEP 2.

 ## STEP 4: Build a consensus with the predicted somatic calls